chrissheppard41/Docker-Transmission-OpenVPN-Jackett-Sonarr-Radarr-nginx/README.md

 ## How it works

-Sonarr, Radarr, Lidarr, LazyLibrarian and nginx will be exposed to your hosts on the following ports 8080, 8081, 7878 and 8989.
+Sonarr, Radarr, Lidarr, LazyLibrarian, Readarr, Prowlarr, plex and nginx will be exposed to your hosts on the following ports 8080, 8081, 7878, 8787, 9696, 32400 and 8989.

 If you see in each service
 ```
-networks:
+networks_mide:
-  - vpn-network
+  service:pia_transmission
 ```

 This is the network these containers will belong to.
 Pretty simple.